 The familiar shape of a Westmoreland block bottom with rectangular feet

-This Westmoreland flower frog is a perfect match to the mould shown above.
-You can clearly see that the bottoms of the conical shafts of the plunger were smaller than the holes in the mould.
+This Westmoreland flower frog is a perfect match to the mold shown above.
+You can clearly see that the bottoms of the conical shafts of the plunger were smaller than the holes in the mold.
 This explains the seepage of the glass around the conical shafts, which is broken off after the block has cooled.